dja/code-challenges/back-end/rails-baseball-api.md

 _Each level gets harder and builds on the previous code.
 Please don’t spend more than 5 hours._

 #### Level 1
 - Create an API in a Rails app.
-You can use [Rails::API](https://github.com/rails-api/rails-api), [Rails 5.0.0 beta 1](https://github.com/rails/rails/tree/v5.0.0.beta1), [Grape-Ruby API](https://github.com/ruby-grape/grape), or roll your own.
+You can use [Rails::API](https://github.com/rails-api/rails-api), [Rails v5.0.0.rc1](https://github.com/rails/rails/tree/v5.0.0.rc1), [Grape-Ruby API](https://github.com/ruby-grape/grape), or roll your own.
 - The app should have models for baseball players, their teams, games, and any other models you deem necessary to track scoring.

 #### Level 2